 How long will it take to get my Amex EveryDay® Credit Card?

 After you’re approved, you’ll typically receive your card within seven to 10 business days.

 I got the card.
 Now what?

-After the close of each billing cycle, you have a grace period of at least 25.00 days to pay your balance.
+- Avoid interest.
+After the close of each billing cycle, you have a grace period to pay your balance.
 If you do, you won’t pay interest on your purchases.

-Late and returned payments come with hefty fees of up to $38.00.
+- Avoid fees.
+Late and returned payments come with hefty fees.
 Balance transfers, cash advances and foreign transactions also come with fees.

 Frequently asked questions